Butser Ancient Farm: History

 Butser Ancient Farm was founded in 1970 by the Council for British Archaeology: the driving force behind its foundation was the RCHME archaeologist Collin Bowen.
 In 1972, they recruited experimental archaeologist Peter J. Reynolds (1939–2001) as director.
 The farm was named after its original site at Little Butser, a northerly spur of Butser Hill, a few kilometres from Petersfield in Hampshire.
 In the original Bronze and Iron Ages, a farmstead had been found on Little Butser, whose occupants had farmed the valley to the north and east.

 In 1976 a second site, known as the Ancient Farm Demonstration Area (AFDA), was opened at Hillscombe Down on the southern slopes of Butser Hill, about a kilometre away from the main Farm.
 This was primarily designed to be a public site which could act as an educational resource for schoolchildren, and it was intended that this would take away the visitor pressure from the original site, where the large numbers of visitors (at times over a thousand people turned up to open days) were getting in the way of the experimental archaeology.
 The first Butser Farm site at Little Butser was subsequently closed down in 1989.

 In 1991 the project moved to Bascomb Copse on the slopes of Windmill Hill, Hampshire between Chalton and Clanfield, about 5 km from the original site.

 Buildings at the farm include simulated pre-Roman roundhouses and a simulated Roman villa.
 The 'Longbridge Deverell House' was the first full-sized roundhouse to be built at the latest site, and at the time one of the largest in Europe.

 After Peter's death in 2001, the site was run by his partner, Christine Shaw, for a number of years.
 Under her guidance, one of Peter's projects, a Roman building, was completed, resulting in the first full scale construction simulation of the wing of a Romano-British villa from Sparsholt, near Winchester.
 It was financed with the support of the Discovery Channel, and was filmed for a ten-part series for television.

 In 2006/7, a management team was assembled, and with Christine's guidance, took over the running of the Butser Project.
 The management team consists of Simon Jay and Maureen Page, running the farm under the business "Butser Education CIC".

 It was also in 2006 that the 'Longbridge Deverell House' started to collapse, and prompted a programme of redevelopment of the constructions across the farm.
 A major re-assessment of the techniques of building was undertaken.
 It was decided to use the opportunity to examine the accumulated information of a further 20 years of excavation evidence.

-Following the dismantling of the 'Longbridge Deverell House', the replacement is based on the excavations of the 'Little Woodbury House'.
+Following the dismantling of the 'Longbridge Deverell House', the replacement is based on the excavations of the roundhouse at Little Woodbury in Wiltshire.
 Under the leadership of David Freeman, construction started in February 2007 and finished in December, having gone through one of the wettest summers on record.
 A visitor centre was added in 2013.